redhat-cip/dci-openshift-app-agent/README.md

 ### Pre-run

-This hook is used for preparation steps required in the `jumphost` or anywhere else _outside the cluster_.
-For example, it could be used to install some packages required in the `jumphost` or to report the state of the cluster before starting.
+This hook is used for preparation steps required in the `jumphost` or inside the cluster.
+For example, it could be used to install some packages required in the `jumphost` or to prepare workload pre-requisites.

 This hook is not required and can be omitted.